refinedev/refine/documentation/docs/core/tutorial.md

 [Refer to the `useDelete` documentation for detailed usage information. &#8594](/core/hooks/data/useDelete.md)

-We are adding an _delete_ button on each row since _refine_ doesn't automatically add one, so we have to update our `<PostList>` component to add a _delete_ button for each record:
+We are adding an _delete_ button on each row since _refine_ doesn't automatically add one, so we have to update our `<PostList>` component to add a _delete_ button for each record.
+Add the following highlighted lines to the existing list component.

 ```tsx title="src/pages/posts/list.tsx"
 ...